- Video editing is the art of blending different sets of footage together in a seamless, natural way.

 Video content is increasingly popular, whether you’re running a marketing campaign or promoting your personal brand.
 From how-to videos to documentaries to promo spots, videos are the top-consumed form of content.
 Meanwhile, the world of video editing is ever more affordable and accessible.

 However, just because it’s relatively inexpensive to shoot and edit video doesn’t mean it’s simple.
 Creating video content is time-consuming and can easily look unprofessional or jarring.
-To produce the smoothest, most enjoyable video possible for your audience, follow these five rules.

 Rule 1.
 Always Collect B-Roll

 Whether you are filming an interview, creating a mini-documentary, or simply documenting an event, always get B-roll.
-This can include establishing shots of the venue, details of people’s clothing or food, wide shots of the room, and so on.
+It can include establishing shots of the venue, details of people’s clothing or food, wide shots of the room, and so on.
 Look for visual variety or hyper-focus in these shots, and be sure you use smooth, stable pans and zooms when shooting.

 You can never shoot too much B-roll: you’ll need it to cover awkward transitions, give viewers a break from monotonous shots, and cover jump cuts (more on that in a minute).
 It’s a good idea to have as much footage to choose from as possible.